Middle East latest: 1 killed and 4 wounded in stabbing attack in Haifa, Israeli officials say

 Here's the latest:

-Israeli Prime Minister Benjamin Netanyahu apologized on Monday to a freed Israeli hostage for taking so long to secure his release.
+Israeli Prime Minister Benjamin Netanyahu apologized to a freed Israeli hostage for taking so long to secure his release, his office said Monday.

-According to a statement from Netanyahu’s office, the Israeli leader told Eli Sharabi, who was released last month as part of a ceasefire deal with Hamas: “I am sorry that it took us so long.
+According to a statement from Netanyahu’s office, the Israeli leader told Eli Sharabi, who was released last month as part of a ceasefire with Hamas: “I am sorry that it took us so long.
 We fought hard to get you out.”
+They spoke Sunday.

 A gaunt looking Sharabi was released after 16 months in captivity to discover that his wife and two teenage daughters were killed in Hamas’ Oct.
 7, 2023 attack.